sagemath/trac_to_gh/Issue 5736.md

 ```
 Assignee: @loefflerd

-This patch adds many new doctests (mainly in sage/modular/hecke) and adds Brandt modules to the reference manual.
+This patch adds many new doctests (mainly in sage/modular/hecke); adds new sections to the reference manual for the modules abvar.abvar_newform, abvar.morphism, abvar.lseries, ssmod.ssmod, and quatalg.brandt; and fixes several small bugs discovered in the process.

 Issue created by migration from https://trac.sagemath.org/ticket/5736